dxatscale/sfpowerscripts/decision records/prepare/001-prepare-source-tracking.md

     Similar to the current implementation where `sourcePathInfos.json` from different artifacts are merged into one, this option involves merging the objects from git repositories across different artifacts into a single repository.

     Cons:
-    - Difficult to merge git objects, need to recreate and manipulate the commit and tree objects objects
+    - Difficult to merge git objects, need to recreate and manipulate the commit and tree objects

 4. **Create local source tracking using sfpowerscripts artifacts in the scratch org**